MAINSUP/Airbus-Ship-Detection-Challenge/README.md

 Training and validation bounding boxes (targets) are given in the form of 4 component vector, like Box = [x1, y1, x2, y2], where x and y are coordinates in pixels.

 Section 3.
-Since it a common approach to utilize transfer learning while developing ML models, section 3 contains an example of it.
+Since it is a common approach to utilize transfer learning while developing ML models, section 3 contains an example of it.
-A pretrained model " " is used to build training model that consits of dense, dropout layers.
+A pretrained model "MobilNetV2" is used to build training model that consits of dense, dropout layers.
-Hyperparameters are number of dense layers, dropout coeficient, learning rate.
+Hyperparameters are number of dense layers, dropout coeficient, learning rate, and number of epochs.
 Callbacks are used to watch training performance and visualize it with use of Tensorboard libriary as found necessary.

 In Section 4 of the notebook, a custom training model is build to compare performance of pretrained model from Sec.
 3 and provide few extra hypermarameters from image augmentation layer.